mybb/meta/architecture/mybb-1.9-theme-system.md

     - distributable packages (using the codename format enforced by the Extend platform: `[a-z_]+`)
   - **Namespaces**
     - Generic Namespaces: `{name}` (`[a-z_]+`)
-    - Extension Namespaces: `ext-{codename}`
+    - Extension Namespaces: `ext.{codename}`

-      Namespaces created for Plugins will use a prefix `ext-` to avoid collisions with Generic Namespaces.
+      Namespaces created for Plugins will use a prefix `ext.` to avoid collisions with Generic Namespaces.
   - **Namespace Directories**

-    Resources supplied by a Plugin, intended for its own namespace, can be placed in an `ext/` directory, which will be assigned to the Plugin-specific namespace `ext-{codename}` automatically.
+    Resources supplied by a Plugin, intended for its own namespace, can be placed in an `ext/` directory, which will be assigned to the Plugin-specific namespace `ext.{codename}` automatically.
   - **Resource Directories**

     Directories grouping Themelet Resources by type are named according to their purpose, rather than specific language or technology.